-Our District has a new message system that can call and text you when there is a major emergency at your child’s school.
+Our District has a message system that can call and text you when there is a major incident at your child’s school.

-Sometimes emergencies happen at school.
-Most don’t last long, but when there is a major incident—like a fire or evacuation—you need to know.
-Parents have told us they want emergency information quickly and directly, and to be alerted by both voice and text messages.
+Most incidents don’t last long, but when there is a major incident—like a fire or evacuation—you need to know.

-In February 2018, we launched a new system called SchoolMessenger.
-If there is a major emergency at your child's school, SchoolMessenger will contact all the phone numbers on your family's file, in case one of your numbers is unavailable.
+If there is a major incident at your child's school, SchoolMessenger will contact all the phone numbers on your family's file, in case one of your numbers is unavailable.
 The system is set up for voice messages, but we need your permission to contact you by text.
 Learn about how to sign up to receive texts from SchoolMessenger.
+Message and data rates may apply.

-We’ll only use the new system to reach you during major emergencies like lockdowns, evacuations, tornadoes, or significant community threats.
-Learn more about plans and procedures for school emergencies, and how to keep your child safe.
+We’ll only use the system to reach you during major incidents like lockdowns, evacuations, extreme weather or significant community threats.
+Learn more about plans and procedures for major incidents and how to keep your child safe.

 |Frequency||If the incident resolves quickly, you may only receive two messages—one at the beginning of the incident and another when it ends.
 We will update you when we can.|